nikhilrstg18/blogger/content/posts/2022-09-12/index.md

 }
 ```

-Execute above code in console tab of dev tools in chrome and see what happens
+Execute the above code in the console tab of dev tools in chrome and see what happens

 ![Aw, Snap in modern browser](./media/jre-2.png)